Serene Funeral Planning

 We always aim to be fair and honest in everything we do, so if you have a complaint about any aspect of our service we’re keen to resolve it as quickly as possible.
 You can contact us is any of the following ways:

-• By Phone: 0330 17519957 (calls are charged at local rates and are inclusive of mobile phone users’ free minutes)
+(calls are charged at local rates and are inclusive of mobile phone users’ free minutes)

 We aim to resolve your complaint about any data breach or processing, as soon as possible.
 Sometimes things take a little more time.
 Please find below the process that we will adhere to in order respond to your query.

-• We will investigate your complaint fully and we always aim to resolve the problem where reasonably possible, sooner than 20 days of receipt if we can.
+• We will investigate your complaint fully and we always aim to resolve the problem where reasonably possible, sooner than 20 working days of receipt if we can.

 • The Final Report from us will include the findings from our investigation and, if applicable, and what actions we will take to put things right.